 11/ Avoid hiring a car when staying in a major city.
 The cost of parking in most big cities will have you crying.

-12/ Compare costs on duty free before buying things.
-Quite often Australian wine is actually cheaper in the USA then it is in Australia!
+12/ Compare costs on duty-free before buying things.
+Quite often Australian wine is actually cheaper in the USA than it is in Australia!
 Do your math first!